raiden-staging/kernel-images/README.md

 See the [LICENSE](./LICENSE) file for details.

 ## 🏅 Join Our Team
 We're hiring exceptional senior and staff backend engineers to work on the future of AI infrastructure.
 Full-time or contract-to-hire.
-Join a small team that punches well above its weight, minimal meetings and no bureaucracy.
-By developers, for developers.
+Join a small team that punches well above its weight with minimal meetings and no bureaucracy.

-$175k-200k + equity + great healthcare.
-Location: San Francisco, Cincinnati, or NYC.
+Locations: San Francisco, Cincinnati, or NYC.

 Things we're working on: serverless, containers/vms/unikernels, streaming, SDKs, CLIs.

-Message `catherine jue` on [Discord](https://discord.gg/FBrveQRcud) with what you've been building lately.
+See our [job posts](https://docs.onkernel.com/careers/intro) for more details.

 ## 🏄 Support